310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Chiaki %}
-Hold on, I wasn’t told about this…?
+Hold on, I wasn’t informed about this…?
 This means that me, you, and Sengoku are the only ones who’ll perform.

 Well, no matter.
 Hardships are an inevitability for heroes!
 By overcoming them, you become qualified to call yourself one!